hak5/usbrubberducky-payloads/payloads/library/exfiltration/Win_Hid_ImgOverKey/readme.md

 The smaller image the better a file of 807 bytes took about 7 mins.

 ## Props
 To Darren and Korban for all the hard work they have put in to new ducky & key reflection.
-And for answer my questions i had about the duck before i had it.
+And for answering my questions i had about the ducky before i had it.
 To I am Jakoby for shorting the System.Windows.Forms bit